Afghan peace effort inches forward after U.S. threatens to cut $1 billion in aid

 Frustrated by the lack of progress, the State Department vowed to cut $1 billion in aid to Afghanistan this week.
 Secretary of State Mike Pompeo announced the cut after holding discussions in Kabul with Ghani and Abdullah on a unity government.

-Pompeo told reporters the “failure” of Afghanistan’s leaders “harmed U.S.-Afghan relations and, sadly, dishonors those Afghan, Americans, and Coalition partners who have sacrificed their lives and treasure in the struggle to build a new future for this country.”
+Pompeo said in a statement that the “failure” of Afghanistan’s leaders “harmed U.S.-Afghan relations and, sadly, dishonors those Afghan, Americans, and Coalition partners who have sacrificed their lives and treasure in the struggle to build a new future for this country.”
 He added that the United States is “prepared to reduce by another $1 billion in 2021.”

 In public comments aired on Afghan television Thursday, Abdullah called for mediation from local leaders to settle the crisis.
 He also voiced support for the prisoner exchange and expressed his willingness to settle the dispute over the presidency.